TABLE A Comparative Summary Statistics for Transportation and Storage Establishments with Total Employment of 20 and Over: Philippines, 2017 and 2016

-Response rate for Transportation and Storage sector of establishments with TE of 20 and over was 91.0 percent (726 out of 798 establishments).
+The response rate for Transportation and Storage establishments with TE of 20 and over was 92.0 percent (705 out of 766 establishments).
 This included receipts of "good" questionnaires, partially accomplished questionnaires, reports of closed, moved out or out of scope establishments.

 Limitation of Data